ferdium/ferdium-app/README.md

 - [x] Adds better support for macOS dark mode
 - [x] Adds option to disable reload of services after resuming Ferdi ([#442](https://github.com/getferdi/ferdi/issues/442))
 - [x] Comes with a custom branding proper to Ferdi
-- [x] Adds better seperation in settings
+- [x] Adds better separation in settings
 - [x] Adds various other UI improvements
 - [x] Improves documentation of development so more developers can help making Ferdi even better